DUNE-DAQ/docs/docs/packages/daqconf/README.md

 # daqconf

 This repository contains tools for generating DAQ system configurations, the [`daqconf_multiru_gen` script](https://github.com/DUNE-DAQ/daqconf/blob/develop/scripts/daqconf_multiru_gen) ("DAQ configuration, multiple readout unit generator").
-It generates DAQ system configurations with different characteristics based on command-line parameters and configuration files that are given to it.
+It generates DAQ system configurations with different characteristics based on the configuration file and command-line parameters given to it.

 The focus of this documentation is on providing instructions for using the tools and running sample DAQ systems.
 If you're starting out, take a look at: